NFL's 32 top surprises, and rating whether each will continue

 The surprise: Antonio Brown's modest start.

 The verdict: MIRAGE.
 For most receivers, 18 catches for 160 yards and a touchdown is a good two-game stat line.
 But Brown leads the league with 33 targets and his longest reception is 22 yards.
 Coach Mike Tomlin isn't concerned, saying Brown's normal dose of double-teams often gets amplified early in the season as teams earmark his presence on the calendar.
 Coming off a sideline flare-up and social media "trade me" tweet to a critic, Brown will be looking to produce in a big way Monday night at Tampa Bay to redirect the storyline.
-Plus, five straight 100-catch seasons suggests he'll get it going in a hurry. -- Jeremy Fowler
+Plus, five straight 100-catch seasons suggest he'll get it going in a hurry. -- Jeremy Fowler

 AFC SOUTH